 Trekking in Nepal and Toilet Facilities, what to expect?

-Without further ado, let’s highlight the toilet facilities which a trekker should acknowledge while trekking in Nepal.
+Without further ado, let’s highlight on the toilet facilities which a trekker should acknowledge while trekking in Nepal.

-Prepare Yourself Mentally
+Prepare yourself Mentally

 Requisites for smooth sailing